PHPCSStandards/PHP_CodeSniffer-website/wiki/Reporting.md

 ## Printing a Git Blame Report

-PHP_CodeSniffer can make use of the `git blame` command to try and determine who committed each error and warning to a Git respository.
+PHP_CodeSniffer can make use of the `git blame` command to try and determine who committed each error and warning to a Git repository.
 To print a Git Blame report, use the `--report=gitblame` command line argument.
 The output will look like this:

 ```bash
 $ phpcs --report=gitblame /path/to/code